The Transition Planning Process

 - Review tuition cost and financial aid opportunities

 - Head of School: Jim Heus

 - Student to teacher ratio: average of 4:1

 - The National Association of Special Education Teachers (NASET) has selected Eagle Hill as a School of Excellence ten years in a row.

-- Eagle Hill is accredited by the State of Connecticut Department of Education.
+- Eagle Hill is an approved private special education program by the State of Connecticut.